UlfricProjects/dragoon/README.md

 Note: As the factory must construct the object to access its fields, @Inject'ed fields should not be accessed by the constructor as they will be null.
 To safely access the injected field, use an Initializer instead.

 ## Initializers
-Initializers are a (public) method annotated with @Initializer.
+Initializers are a method annotated with @Initialize.
 When an ObjectFactory constructs an instance and performs all tasks on it (eg. Injection), it will call all initializer methods.
 This is useful as outlined above in Dependency Injection.

 ## Important Note
 When creating a type that will be provided through an ObjectFactory, ensure that classes (and inner classes) are public and non-final.
 ObjectFactory will often create subclasses of the type declared as a static inner class through runtime bytecode manipulation, which will then be instantiated and returned rather than a direct instance of the type.